 This was hard to call as the above Il Conte in Oriente was striking in its presentation, but I like that ‘Le Monsieur’ was served in a flask on ice, waiting to be poured when ready rather than diluting with time.
 The drink was a strong concoction of two different gins, Vermouth and Mirto Bresca Dorada and though it was flavoursome, I found it a tad too bitter.

 Winner of best cocktail at Florence Cocktail Week 2016.

 Caffè Florian is one of my favourite cocktail bars in Florence, mainly because barman Julian Bondi gets behind the events in Florence more so than anyone else.
 His creation for Florence Cocktail Week was one of the most drinkable of the bunch and was reminiscent of a Bellini, only created with two types of gin, thyme, blueberry, lime, lemon and egg whites.
 The cocktail was paired with a liver and blueberry reduction, which though interesting, was one of my least favourite pairings.

 Best of Everything Else.

 MILLE E UNA NOTTE AT HARRY’S BAR

-The Rest of the cocktails
+The Rest of the Cocktails

-In order: BIBERE Fizz at Gurdulu, Bunea Vista Social Cocktail at Rivalta Cafe, Hasu Orenji at O’ Cafe, Le Duc at Le Ménagère, Mediterranean Leaf at Le Pool Bar (Villa Cora), Bonnie & Clyde at Viktoria Lounge Bar,Negroni Pallido at Rivoire and finally a Mezcal cocktail at The Fusion Bar made specially for Florence Cocktail Week.
+In order: BIBERE Fizz at Gurdulu, Bunea Vista Social Cocktail at Rivalta Cafe, Hasu Orenji at O’ Cafe, Le Duc at Le Ménagère, Mediterranean Leaf at Le Pool Bar (Villa Cora), Bonnie & Clyde at Viktoria Lounge Bar,Negroni Pallido at Rivoire and finally a delicous Mezcal cocktail at The Fusion Bar made just for Florence Cocktail Week.